PatrickDorante/r-portfolio2022/README.md

 The Cyclistic’s marketing strategy is to predict customer interactions in the last 12 months.
-As members of the marketing team, our tasks are going to explore hypothesis and predictions on
-How annual members and casual riders use Cyclistic bikes differently.
+As members of the marketing team, our tasks are going to explore hypothesis and predictions by comparing how Cyclistic's bikes usage differ between annual and casual riders.

 #### Ask questions related to your case study before solving the project